 My favorite characters are Luna Lovegood and Hermione Granger.
 They are both so smart and self-assured.
-I constantly use them as my role-models in my day-to-day life.
-My favorite moment from the books is when Neville wins the house cup at the end of book one for standing up to his friends.
+I constantly use them as my role models in my day-to-day life.
+My favorite moment from the books is when Neville wins the house cup at the end of Book 1 for standing up to his friends.
 I cry every single time that I read it.

 Apart from Harry Potter, what are your favorite shows, books, and movies?

 I absolutely love reading comics.
 I’m currently very much into X-Men and the Walking Dead graphic novels.
 I watch many shows, including Mad Men, Sherlock, How I Met Your Mother, and The Walking Dead.
 My favorite books are Be Here Now by Ram Dass and anything by Alice Hoffman.
 My all-time favorite movie is Singing in the Rain.